 General availability: IoT Hub Service Upgrade

-The architecture of your IoT Hub includes a cluster of front-end message processing servers and software we call the IoT Hub gateway.
-We are rolling out availability, reliability, and security improvements to this gateway between November 2022 and April 2023.
+The architecture of your IoT Hub includes a cluster of front-end message processing servers and software that we call the IoT Hub gateway.
+We are rolling out availability, reliability and security improvements to this gateway between November 2022 and April 2023.

 The gateway upgrade will result in:

 - A forced disconnect and reconnect for all devices.

 - New static IP addresses for all IoT hubs.

 Your devices will disconnect from IoT Hub while we upgrade the gateway nodes.
 The time it takes for your devices to reconnect depends on:

 - DNS update propagation: If your devices leverage DNS to resolve your IoT hub’s IP address, it will resolve the new IP address after the DNS updates propagate to the device’s DNS server(s) and any local DNS cache expires.

 - DPS reprovisioning: Reprovisioning is subject to DPS limits.
 Follow the recommended best practices to reprovision devices with DPS.
 Avoid reprovisioning unless IoT Hub returns an error other than 429 or 5xx.